avikalsingh/avikalsingh/README.md

 # 👋 Hi, I'm Avikal Singh

-🎓 Research Data Scientist | MS in Information Science - Machine Learning @ University of Arizona
+🎓 Data Scientist | MS in Information Science - Machine Learning @ University of Arizona
 🔬 Focused on building **AI systems for medical imaging, NLP, and decision support**
 📊 Turning messy data into clean insights with **Python, SQL, ML, and storytelling**